 Hey guys, Librarian Husky here.
-In today’s, It’s Shadowland season three.
-If your interface doesn’t look like the command center of a spaceship, then you are doing something wrong. luckily for you, skullcap has you covered, and today we will be going over all the essential add-ons you need for the arena.
+Today, It’s Shadowland season three.
+If your interface doesn’t look like the command center of a spaceship, then you are doing something wrong.
+Luckily for you, skullcap has you covered, and today we will be going over all the essential add-ons you need for the arena.

 Once you have your Omnibar setup, we highly recommend getting an Omni cd.
 This add-on tracks party cooldowns, which is important for a normally organized arena but also for any form of solo queue.
-Without communication, it is nearly impossible to keep track of your team’s cooldowns.
-Just like before, make sure you’re filtering CDs on a class-by-class basis.
+Without communication, keeping track of your team’s cooldowns is nearly impossible.
+Like before, ensure you’re filtering CDs on a class-by-class basis.
 You don’t need to track every ability your teammates have.
 Just important things like major defensive and offensive cooldowns.

-Next up on our list of essential add-ons for 9.2, we have weak auras.
+Next up on our list of essential add-ons for 9.2 we have weak auras.
 Love it or hate it, you need to be playing with this add-on, no questions asked.
 It’s like the Steroids of WoW arena.
 If everyone is using it, then it’s technically not cheating.
-One addition you might want to make this season is adding a weak aura to track the cosmic gladiator’s resonator.
+You might want to add a weak aura to track the cosmic gladiator’s resonator this season.
 And speaking of important 9.2 updates, be sure to get the newest version of big debuffs.
 This add-on will display important buffs and debuffs on different unit frames across your UI.
 The echoing resolve trinket is so game-changing.

 Other important arena add-ons